 California Baby Jelly Mousse

-California Baby Jelly Mousse makes putting hair into braids, buns and mohawks easy and fun.
+California Baby Jelly Mousse makes putting the hair into braids, buns, and mohawks easy and fun.
 This vegan hair gel is made in a 100% FDA certified organic facility and is free of harmful ingredients.
 The jury was out when it came to the scent of this product.
 Reviewers either loved it or hated it.
 The questionable smell aside, parents agreed this was a wonderful hair gel for babies, toddlers, and children.
-California Baby Jelly Mousse hair gel does not leave hair sticky or crunchy, and is excellent for taming unruly curls.
+California Baby Jelly Mousse hair gel does not leave hair sticky or crunchy and is excellent for taming unruly curls.

 Original Sprout Natural Hair Gel